AndrewDMorgan/Pygame-Engine/README.md

 I'm hoping to add additional things I need for gamedevelopment.
 I'm not sure how far this probject will go.
 I would like to add other helpful features like a particle system or entity system or something.
 I migth even create an animation manager for more complicated animations.
 But I'm not sure how much I will actually create.

-![A simple game created using the engine (11/1/2023)](https://github.com/AndrewDMorgan/Pygame-Engine/blob/main/example.png)
+![A simple game created using the engine (11/1/2023)](https://github.com/AndrewDMorgan/Pygame-Engine/blob/main/example.png) The image was taken from a game I'm creating using the engine https://github.com/AndrewDMorgan/2D-Atmospheric-Shooter-Game/tree/main

 ## Current Features:
 * An event manager